Philangr/python-mysql-quickstart-rename/README.md

 Download and install MySQL Server from [dev.mysql.com](https://dev.mysql.com).
 - Set a root password during installation and remember it!
-- Make sure to pick the community version.
+- Make sure to pick the most current community version.
+DO NOT PICK ENTERPRISE!
 - Run mySQL to begin hosting a database on your local machine.

 ### 2. Install python3 (the application)